-Adopted Justice- Possible Trainings Involved Specialization Core Competencies Knowledge, skills, and abilities for competency (Trainings should be from the Criminal Justice perspective) Knowledge: Knowledge of non-violent communication Understand and apply mental health and substance use recovery concepts from a reentry perspective Skills: Have lived experience in all or most of the continuum of the criminal justice systems, including arrests, detention, arraignment, court proceedings, sentencing, diversion, incarceration, probation, and/or parole Build rapport and trust through sharing lived experience Act as credible role models to individuals transitioning from criminal activity to pro-social behaviors, perspective, and expression Share personal lived experiences following reentry and model the ways to advance recovery through coaching Embody the potential for recovery for people who confront the dual stigmas associated with serious mental illnesses and criminal justice system involvement Maintain freedom and model hope for a future free of incarceration Inspire hope and the possibility of positive change through appropriate self-disclosure of their own histories, by consistently modeling recovery behaviors, and being a continual role model in recovery from addiction and crime Ability: Be able to communicate own lived experience in a way that is meaningful and non-judgmental Have the ability to promote hope, the potential for change, and personal empowerment Help individuals evaluate their choices more effectively and provide guidance about appropriate interpersonal skills and ways of coping, ultimately increasing self-efficacy Be able to identify and address barriers to success that 2.
-Role of Advocacy Construction of the first of success that prevent rehabilitation Knowledge: Knowledge of linkage to legal aid resources Understanding community resources
+Adopted Justice- Possible Trainings Involved Specialization Core Competencies Knowledge, skills, and abilities for competency (Trainings should be from the Criminal Justice perspective) 1.
+Application of Knowledge: Telling your story to Lived Experience Knowledge of non-violent communication support other's recoveryMotivational Coaching Understand and apply mental health and substance use recovery concepts from a reentry perspective practices and techniquesConnecting to local Skills: resourcesNon-violent • Have lived experience in all or most of the continuum of the criminal justice systems, including arrests, detention, arraignment, court proceedings, sentencing, diversion, incarceration, probation, and/or parole communication practicesRecovery practicesRapport building Build rapport and trust through sharing lived experience Act as credible role models to individuals transitioning from criminal activity to pro-social behaviors, perspective, and expression Share personal lived experiences following reentry and model the ways to advance recovery through coaching • Embody the potential for recovery for people who confront the dual stigmas associated with serious mental illnesses and criminal justice system involvement Maintain freedom and model hope for a future free of incarceration Inspire hope and the possibility of positive change through appropriate self-disclosure of their own histories, by consistently modeling recovery behaviors, and being a continual role model in recovery from addiction and crime Ability: • Be able to communicate own lived experience in a way that is meaningful and non-judgmental Have the ability to promote hope, the potential for change, and personal empowerment Help individuals evaluate their choices more effectively and provide guidance about appropriate interpersonal skills and ways of coping, ultimately increasing self-efficacy Be able to identify and address barriers to success that prevent rehabilitation 2.
+Role of Advocacy Knowledge: Understanding Knowledge of linkage to legal aid resources community resources

-Adopted Justice- Involved Specialization Core Competencies Knowledge, skills, and abilities for competency Possible Trainings (Trainings should be from the Criminal Justice perspective) Knowledge of resources to employment opportunities for individuals re-entering the community Knowledge of diversion programs, including advocacy and access to services Educate others in the criminal justice system about mental health and substance use recovery Knowledge of resources to address co-occurring issues/conditions, including mental health, substance use disorder treatment, and physical health care Skills: Communicate with individuals their rights and responsibilities Act as advocates at the individual and systems levels Model appropriate advocacy within the varying service delivery systems Promote recovery principles including self-advocacy and empowerment strategies Improve civic engagement to support self-advocacy Assist individuals in advocating for the correction of inaccurate entries in their criminal records Work with individuals to explain misleading charges or convictions to potential landlords or employers and model disclosure of justice history Help navigate child welfare issues and/or support meeting mandate requirements Support with navigation and resources of other human services systems (housing, social services, employment, etc.) Mohilties: Understand how to access advocacy and protection resources, such as the Inspector General, Ombudsman, Disability Rights, and other resources to assist people to maintain their rights while incarcerated or in the community Promote recovery principles including self-advocacy and reduce social stigma related to justice involvement Advocate for recipients of behavioral healthcare when they are unable to advocate for themselves Help navigate child welfare issues and/or support meeting mandate requirements Support with navigation and resources of other human services systems (housing, social services, Legal rights and patient rights Role modeling principles and techniques Understanding the criminal justice systems Building collaborative partnerships Basic advocacy training Addressing stigma Interpersonal skills techniques Recovery principles
+Adopted Justice- Involved Specialization Core Competencies Knowledge, skills, and abilities for competency Possible Trainings (Trainings should be from the Criminal Justice perspective) Knowledge of resources to employment opportunities for individuals re-entering the community Knowledge of diversion programs, including advocacy and access to services Educate others in the criminal justice system about mental health and substance use recovery Knowledge of resources to address co-occurring issues/conditions, including mental health, substance use disorder treatment, and physical health care Skills: Communicate with individuals their rights and responsibilities Act as advocates at the individual and systems levels Model appropriate advocacy within the varying service delivery systems Promote recovery principles including self-advocacy and empowerment strategies Improve civic engagement to support self-advocacy Assist individuals in advocating for the correction of inaccurate entries in their criminal records Work with individuals to explain misleading charges or convictions to potential landlords or employers and model disclosure of justice history Help navigate child welfare issues and/or support meeting mandate requirements Support with navigation and resources of other human services systems (housing, social services, employment, etc.) Mohiltits: Understand how to access advocacy and protection resources, such as the Inspector General, Ombudsman, Disability Rights, and other resources to assist people to maintain their rights while incarcerated or in the community Promote recovery principles including self-advocacy and reduce social stigma related to justice involvement Advocate for recipients of behavioral healthcare when they are unable to advocate for themselves Help navigate child welfare issues and/or support meeting mandate requirements Support with navigation and resources of other human services systems (housing, social services, Legal rights and patient rights Role modeling principles and techniques Understanding the criminal justice systems Building collaborative partnerships Basic advocacy training Addressing stigma Interpersonal skills techniques Recovery principles